Saturday, December 30, 2023

 I'll fly away

 I just want to add, that I may have put a kinder touch to things or made it seem like a peaceful passing.
-But it wasn't, really.
-The last two months were traumatic and stressful for my sisters and myself.
+But the last two months were traumatic and stressful for my sisters and myself.
 How much Mom understood was happening is unclear.
-There was a sense that she was trapped in a body and brain that did an incomplete job of dying.
+There was a sense that she was trapped in a body and brain that did a slow job of dying.
 Since none of us knew exactly what to expect, what we should do, nor how to do it, grief started up almost immediately.
 And because of the way my mother arranged her affairs, it will be months before we can finalize them and move on.

 So, an 8 month timeline for my mother's mastectomy, stroke, fall, hospitalization, decline, death, burial, will probate, and disposition of property.
-Cue hair loss.
+Cue grief.

 Saturday, October 7, 2023